Efficient computation of contrastive explanations: Pertinent positives

 \subsection{Relaxation by a 2-phase algorithm}

 For computing a pertinent positive \refeq{eq:pertinentpositive:modelling}, we have to ensure sparsity and closeness to the original sample.
-We propose to approximately solve \refeq{eq:pertinentpositive:modelling} by a 2-phase algorithm where we separate the computation of our two goals sparsity and closeness in two phases.
+We propose to approximately solve \refeq{eq:pertinentpositive:modelling} by a 2-phase algorithm where we separate the computational goals, sparsity and closeness, in two phases.